Search

 During her time at Muskingum, Jensen she coached three players to All-Ohio Athletic Conference honors.
 Her duties included preparing scouting reports and breaking down film for games and practices and serving as the program's camp coordinator for summer ID clinics, alumni relations and outreach organizer, recruiting coordinator, academic coordinator and head of fundraising initiatives.
 Jensen also was a member of Muskingum's Title IX Planning Committee for the 50th Anniversary of Title IX as she arranged for former Muskingum athletic alumnae to attend a discussion panel meeting for the anniversary.
 She also served as an aerobics instructor in the university's physical education office.

 Jensen played collegiately at North Central in suburban Chicago where she was a three-year player, playing in 34 career games with 20 starting assignments.
-As a junior in 2019 she helped the Cardinals reach the College Conference of Illinois and Wisconsin.
+As a junior in 2019 she helped the Cardinals reach the College Conference of Illinois and Wisconsin Tournament.
 A defender for the team, she helped North Central tally 12 shutouts and registered one assist in her time with the Cardinals.

 She has served as a coach for club teams and a counselor at camps in Illinois, Ohio and Wisconsin.